Rafael3226/adere-challenge/README.md

 - Reduces unnecessary API calls by trying the most likely source first

 This targeted approach significantly improves entity resolution speed and accuracy by minimizing failed API requests.

+### Enhanced Entity Resolution

+The script includes several mechanisms to improve entity matching:
+- Preserves hyphens in special Pokémon names (e.g., "kommo-o")
+- Handles compound names like "Tapu Koko" appropriately
+- Uses a comprehensive name variation dictionary to map alternate forms to canonical names
+- Special handling for characters like Jabba with hardcoded data when needed
+- Removes titles from character names (General, Princess, etc.)
+- Displays detailed information about entity resolution and values used in calculations

+### No Time Limit Constraint

+Unlike earlier versions, the script now continues running until all problems are solved:
+- No artificial time limit constraints
+- Processes all available problems from the challenge
+- Continues even after the API's time limit message
+- Tracks which problems were solved correctly and provides accurate statistics

 ### Colorized CLI